-The interviewer is looking for evidence that you know why you want to work there, or did you just send out applications and hope for the best?
+The interviewer is looking for evidence that you know why you want to work there or send out applications and hope for the best?

-This research will also help immensely when answering other questions throughout the interview, so plan to dedicate some time and energy to doing this homework.
+This research will also help immensely when answering other questions throughout the interview, so I plan to dedicate some time and energy to do this homework.

 Effective research will help to tailor your answers to the question above as well as many others.
 Preparation and honesty are the keys to a successful answer.

-A school district interview may be conducted by a board made up of educational professionals such as the district superintendent as well as trustees from diverse professional backgrounds.
+A board may conduct a school district interview made up of educational professionals such as the district superintendent and trustees from diverse professional backgrounds.
 To further prepare, consider practicing how to answer different kinds of interview questions.

 Download A+ Interviewing eBooks and gain access to hundreds of questions asked in teacher or school administrator job interviews today.

 A+ Teachers Interview Edge gives you access to 152 teacher interview questions and answers to boost your confidence in teacher interviews.